flysen/shibboleth/README.md

 Role Variables
 --------------

 No role variables are defined for this role.
-I concider to add {{ hostname }} in shibboleth2.xml at ApplicationDefaults:
+I consider to add {{ hostname }} in shibboleth2.xml at ApplicationDefaults:
 ```
  <ApplicationDefaults entityID="https://MY_APP.ub.uu.se/shibboleth"
                          REMOTE_USER="eppn">